othree/fetcher/README.md

       // blah...
     })

+PS.
+Plan to return not consumed response.
+But current polyfill don't support clone.

 There is one more method called `request`.
 Is the base of all other methods.
 Receive four arguments: `method`, `url`, `data` and `options`.
 The method is in string format.
 All uppercase characters.
 Which will pass to fetch directly.
 And fetch will check is method valid.